 In ancient Egypt, people cooled down their homes by hanging wet reeds in their windows.
 As the air from outside blew through the window, the evaporation of the water in the reeds cooled it down, leading to more comfortable temperatures inside the home.
-This would have also had the effect of increasing the humidity inside the house, a nice bonus in a dry desert climate.
+But, of course, this would have increased the humidity inside the house, a nice bonus in a desert climate.

-Evaporative cooling is a simple technique, but it’s effective and easy to use.
-There are still cities in Iran where ancient windcatchers are the primary form of the air conditioning today.
+Evaporative cooling is a simple technique but practical and easy to use.
+There are still cities in Iran where ancient windcatchers are the primary form of air conditioning today.

 Mechanical cooling was the next major step in the development of air conditioning, but it didn’t happen until the mid-18th century.
 Benjamin Franklin and John Hadley discovered that using volatile liquids such as alcohol or ammonia could drastically improve the efficiency of evaporative cooling, especially when aided with a bellows.
-Michael Faraday, building on their work, discovered that compressing ammonia and then letting it evaporate could chill the air.
-These were the first major steps toward developing mechanical cooling systems.
+Building on their work, Michael Faraday discovered that compressing ammonia and then letting it evaporate could chill the air.
+These were the first significant steps toward developing mechanical cooling systems.
 For thousands of years, all we had was evaporative cooling.
 It worked fine, but it couldn’t necessarily work everywhere.

 Desert climates are great places to use wet reeds and windcatchers to cool the air.
 Hot and dry weather lends itself well to evaporative cooling.
-Hot and humid weather is less ideal.
+However, hot and humid weather is less ideal.
 It will still work, but not nearly as well.

-It should come as no surprise, then, that a Floridian developed one of the first mechanical cooling machines (and ice makers).
+It should come as no surprise that a Floridian developed one of the first mechanical cooling machines (and ice makers).
 In 1842, a doctor in Florida named John Gorrie used compressed air to create ice.
-It worked by compressing the air and then forcing it through a series of pipes.
+It worked by compressing the air and forcing it through several pipes.
 As the air expanded, it cooled.
-This early compressor worked so well that ice formed on the pipes, turning into the world’s first ice maker.
+This early compressor worked so well that ice formed on the pipes, becoming the world’s first ice maker.

-Gorrie used the ice to cool the air in his hospital, in the hopes that the cool air would help his malaria patients with their fevers.
-By suspending the ice in a large basin near the ceiling, cool air would sink down and flow over the patients.
+Gorrie used the ice to cool the air in his hospital, hoping that the cool air would help his malaria patients with their fevers.
+Cool air would sink down and flow over the patients by suspending the ice in a large basin near the ceiling.
 It was an effective system, but it required enormous amounts of ice.
 Gorrie’s invention never took off like he thought it would, and although he had hoped to develop large, centralized air conditioning systems, he died before he could achieve that dream, and the idea of centralized AC died with him.
 For a time, at least.

 Electrical Air Conditioning

-The first modern air conditioner was designed and built by Willis Carrier, and began operating in Buffalo, New York in 1902.
+Willis Carrier designed and built the first modern air conditioner and began operating in Buffalo, New York, in 1902.

 What Carrier did was, essentially, reverse the steam-heating process with which he was very familiar.
-His design forced air through cold coils, instead of hot ones, which condensed the water vapor in the air and allowed him to precisely control the humidity.
-The cooling effect was actually secondary.
+His design forced air through cold coils instead of hot ones, which condensed the water vapor in the air and allowed him to control the humidity precisely.
+The cooling effect was secondary.

 By 1933, he’d improved the system drastically.
-He invented a belt-driven condensing unit along with a blower and evaporator coil that made the system much more efficient and effective.
+He invented a belt-driven condensing unit along with a blower and evaporator coil, making the system much more efficient and effective.

-Businesses were quick to realize that cooling the air and controlling humidity could also help improve productivity by making their workers more comfortable, and Carrier eventually formed the Carrier Air Conditioning Company of America, which is still in operation today.
+Businesses quickly realized that cooling the air and controlling humidity could also help improve productivity by making their workers more comfortable.
+So Carrier eventually formed the Carrier Air Conditioning Company of America, which is still in operation today.
 By the 1950s, he had expanded to residential and automobile sales, adding his air conditioning units to homes and cars at ever-increasing rates.

 Before that, though, the 1904 World’s Fair in Saint Louis introduced the American public to comfort cooling.
 Large mechanical refrigerators cooled the Missouri State Building by pumping 35,000 cubic feet of air through the auditorium per minute.

 By the 1920s, movie theaters were doing something similar.
-They used refrigeration technology to chill the air, and they forced it into the theater through vents in the floor.
-This drove hot air toward the ceiling and meant the upper levels in the theater would get uncomfortably hot, while the lower levels got so cold that people often resorted to wrapping their feet in newspaper to stay warm.
+They used refrigeration technology to chill the air and forced it into the theater through vents on the floor.
+Unfortunately, this drove hot air toward the ceiling and meant the upper levels of the theater would get uncomfortably hot.
+In contrast, the lower levels got so cold that people often resorted to wrapping their feet in newspaper to stay warm.

-In 1929, Frigidaire made a home split system cooling unit that, while small enough for home use, was still very heavy and more expensive than most could afford.
-General Electric managed to improve on that design and built a self-contained room cooler, but only produced 32 prototypes by 1931, without a production model in the marketplace.
+In 1929, Frigidaire made a home split system cooling unit that was small enough for home use but still very heavy and more expensive than most could afford.
+General Electric improved that design and built a self-contained room cooler but only produced 32 prototypes by 1931, without a production model in the marketplace.

 By the 1960s, most new homes had central air conditioning units.
 In addition, window units were even cheaper than they’d been in the 1940s.

 Both air conditioners and refrigerators require coolant.
-For the coolant to be effective, it has to be something more volatile than water.
+However, for the coolant to be adequate, it must be more volatile than water.

-R-22 is the Freon that’s currently in use in most AC systems in homes and workplaces.
+R-22 is the Freon currently in use in most AC systems in homes and workplaces.
 Automobile companies used to use R-12 in-car air conditioning.
-Then they discovered that R-12 had a negative effect on the ozone layer and switched to R-134a in 1994.
+Then they discovered that R-12 harmed the ozone layer and switched to R-134a in 1994.
 R-12 and R-11 are no longer made in the US.
 However, they can still be imported and do see limited use.

 CFCs and HCFCs are being phased out in favor of hydrofluorocarbons (HFCs), which lack chlorine.
-This is largely due to environmental concerns, but HFCs are still not especially environmentally friendly.
+This is mainly due to environmental concerns, but HFCs are still not environmentally friendly.

 During the 1990s, a German refrigeration company developed an ozone-safe refrigerant from isopentane and isobutane.
-Major companies like Coca-Cola, General Electric, Ben and Jerry’s, and Unilever have begun switching to that refrigerant and supporting its manufacture and use in the United States.
+As a result, major companies like Coca-Cola, General Electric, Ben and Jerry’s, and Unilever have begun switching to that refrigerant and supporting its manufacture and use in the United States.

 Non-Vapor Compression Cooling

-The next big thing in air conditioning technology might just be non-vapor compression.
-Several research projects are underway to determine the best approach to cooling or heating without the use of chemical refrigerants.
+The next big thing in air conditioning technology might be non-vapor compression.
+Several research projects are underway to determine the best approach to cooling or heating without using chemical refrigerants.

 One approach is to use a specially designed polymer membrane to manipulate water molecules in the air and condition it that way.
-Another approach is thermoelastic cooling, which stretches and releases metal rods to create a cooling effect.
-This method currently requires a huge mechanical loading system.
+Another approach is thermoelastic cooling, stretching and releasing metal rods to create a cooling effect.
+However, this method currently requires a substantial mechanical loading system.
 The hope is to reduce the size of the system by a factor of 10.